lynnfaraday/aresmush.com/_root/fs3/fs3.3/conflict.md

 # Specialties

-Specialties aren't codified in FS3, but players are still expected to roleplay in accordance with what their character knows.
-If you use a skill outside of your comfort zone, you should apply a negative modifier as if you were defaulting.
-If the task is too far outside your specialty (like a paramedic attempting surgery or a helicopter pilot trying to fly a space shuttle), then it's more of a Hail Mary situation.
+Specialties restrict what your character can do with an ability.
+If you use a skill outside of one of your specialized ares, apply a -3 modifier the same as if you were defaulting.

+If the task is too far outside your specialty (like a paramedic attempting brain surgery or a helicopter pilot trying to fly a space shuttle), then you shouldn't roll at all unless the Storyteller is allowing a Hail Mary.

 <a name="success-level"/>